-An orchestra and chorus filled with young people from poor, gang-torn neighborhoods of San Salvador, El Salvador, is in Washington this week to play at the Kennedy Center and public schools.
-The orchestra is a project supported by the World Bank.
+An group filled with young people from poor, gang-torn neighborhoods of San Salvador will play at the Kennedy Center this week.

 Personal and political crises inspire the songs on “Balas y Chocolate” that she brings to Washington this week.